shaik1002/biggitlabbomb/doc/user/group/saml_sso/troubleshooting_scim.md

 Whether the value was changed or you need to map to a different field, the following must map to the same field:

-- `extern_Id`
+- `externalId`
 - `NameId`

-If the SCIM `extern_uid` does not match the SAML `NameId`, you must update the SCIM `extern_uid` to enable the user to sign in.
+If the GitLab `extern_uid` does not match the SAML `NameId`, you must update the GitLab `extern_uid` to enable the user to sign in.

-Be cautious if you revise the fields used by your SCIM identity provider, typically `extern_Id`.
+Be cautious if you revise the fields used by your SCIM identity provider, typically `externalId`.
 Your identity provider should be configured to do this update.
 In some cases the identity provider cannot do the update, for example when a user lookup fails.